The IF Function in Excel

 - To calculate, click in the cell D7 where we want our function to calculate commission of our first employee.

 - Then click on Insert Function command in the Formula Tab and find ‘IF’ Function.
 Click OK.

 3. After you’ve clicked OK, the IF Function dialog box should open with three arguments.
 Let’s plug these arguments in one by one.

 1. Click in the first argument tab (Logical_Test) and then click on 45,000 which is the monthly sales of our 1st employee.

 Notice, cell address C7 pops up in the tab.
 Type >= to check a condition of Greater than or Equal to and then click on 34,000 which is a target given to all agents.

 Cell address of target D2 pops in the tab.
 As, target remains fixed for all the sales agent and we don’t want this cell to move down relative to our formula, we will lock this cell by plugging in the dollar signs $D$2.
 (F4 key can also be used as a shortcut).
 Also, notice TRUE appearing on the right side of our tab which indicates that condition stands TRUE for our 1st sales agent.

-Point towards the bottom right corner of the cell till you see four headed black arrow (also called filling handle) and then double click to populate the remaining cells.
+5. Point towards the bottom right corner of the cell until you see four headed black arrow (also called fill handle).
+Then double click to populate the remaining cells with the IF function.